qmk/qmk_firmware/keyboards/trainpad/readme.md

 * Hardware Supported: custom stacked FR4 case
 * Hardware Availability: Contact bob at [IMKC Discord](https://discord.gg/imkc)

+## Bootloader

+Enter the bootloader:
+* **Physical reset button**: Briefly press the taticle button on the back of the PCB.

 Make example for this keyboard (after setting up your build environment):

     make trainpad:default